ReInHerit/digital-hub/content/news/2023-01-03-museums-up-reinherit’s-podcast-fourth-episode-“pandemic-and-museums”.md

 newsType: News
 thumbnail: https://ucarecdn.com/296ab9ae-7584-49c6-82d4-5d6d0b7efb09/
 ---
-Chiara Zuani, Associate Professor of Digital Humanities at the University of Graz (Austria), introduces new  insights into the impact of the pandemic on museums.
+Chiara Zuanni, Assistant Professor of Digital Museology at the University of Graz (Austria), introduces new  insights into the impact of the pandemic on museums.
 She will tell us what kind of digital solutions museums implemented  during the pandemic and how they continue to apply them today.

 Feel free to listen to this new episode  at <https://rss.com/podcasts/museumsup-reinherit/> and also on Podcast platforms Spotify, Apple, Google, and Samsung as well.